 Post-flowering time is also when you can add fertilizing your original plant to your houseplant fertilizing schedule.
 Christmas cacti don’t need a lot of fertilizer, but it can help stimulate the plant’s new growth throughout the year, and encourage the following year’s blooms.
-You can use a liquid organic fertilizer when watering, or add an organic granular fertilizer to the soil’s surface in the plant container.
+You can use a liquid organic fertilizer when watering, or add an organic granular fertilizer to the top of the soil in the plant container.

-Once you’ve taken your plant cuttings, leave them out on a piece of newspaper in indirect light for a few days.
-This will allow the cut made from the snips to heal, forming a callous that will prevent the cutting from rotting.
+Once you’ve taken your plant cuttings, leave them out on a piece of newspaper in indirect light for a few days to get them ready for propagation.
+This will allow the cut ends made from the snips to heal, forming a callus.
+You don’t want your cuttings to rot.
 You’re now ready to plant.

-You’ll want to grab a small four- or five-inch pot.
-I like to use terracotta pots because they have holes in the bottom.
+Grab a small, four- or five-inch pot.
+I like to use terracotta pots because they have holes in the very bottom.
 Christmas and Thanksgiving cacti roots don’t like to be wet.
 Make sure whatever pot you choose has a hole in the bottom and a dish to catch the water.
 Fill your pot with indoor potting soil formulated for cacti.
-This soil mix will help the pot to drain well after each watering.
+This potting mix will help the pot to drain well after each watering.
 Also, never allow your Christmas cactus plants to sit in water.

 You can also try rooting Christmas cactus in water.
-Simply use a glass and fill so that just the bottom of the lowest leaf pad is sitting in water.
-The great thing about this method is you can see when the roots have grown and your cutting is ready to be replanted.
-Once the roots have developed on your cutting, you can plant your cutting in soil, using the instructions described above.
+Simply use a glass and fill so the water level accommodates the bottom of the lowest leaf pad is sitting in water.
+The great thing about this method is you can see when the roots have grown and know when your stem cutting is ready to be replanted.
+Once the roots have developed on your cutting, you can plant your cutting in soil mix, using the instructions described above.

 Caring for your new plants